Brushfire (film)

-Brushfire! is a 1962 low budget black-and-white jungle warfare adventure exploitation film produced, directed and co-written by Jack Warner Jr the only son of Jack L. Warner of Warner Bros.
-Warner planned on making two more films under his Obelisk Productions company but they were never produced.
-It was filmed at the time of the beginning of American involvement in Viet Nam and Laos brushfire conflicts.
+Brushfire! is a 1962 American low budget black-and-white jungle warfare adventure exploitation film produced, directed and co-written by Jack Warner Jr. It was filmed at the time of the beginning of American involvement in Viet Nam and Laos brushfire conflicts.

 Plot

-Two American World War II veterans Jeff (John Ireland) and Chevern (Everett Sloane) reside as planters in an unnamed Southeast Asian nation.
-They are drawn into a conflict with a group of guerrillas led by Martin (Carl Esmond) and Vlad (Howard Caine) who have abducted a young American couple Tony (Al Avalon) and Easter (Jo Morrow) Banford.
+Two American World War II veterans Jeff and Chevern reside as planters in an unnamed Southeast Asian nation.
+They are drawn into a conflict with a group of guerrillas led by Martin and Vlad who have abducted a young American couple Tony and Easter Banford.
 The two use their jungle fighting expertise and knowledge of the local land to rescue them and wipe out the guerrillas.
 Jeff states that the rescue effort was worth the high cost in lives because it kept an uprising from developing into a rebellion.